kieroxide/3D-Engine/README.md

 An interactive 3D space visualization engine built from scratch using vanilla JavaScript and HTML5 Canvas.
 This project demonstrates 3D graphics programming fundamentals, including coordinate transformations, camera controls, and real-time rendering.

 ## 🎯 Overview
+This project was one of my first ambitious programming efforts.
+Looking back, there are many things I would improve, such as adding matrix math, exploring WebAssembly for performance, and implementing an AST for more advanced depth sorting.
+Despite its limitations, this project was a great starting point and marked the beginning of my serious journey into programming and computer graphics.

 This 3D engine allows you to explore and visualize 3D objects in a virtual space with smooth FPS-style controls.
 Built as a learning project to understand the mathematical foundations of 3D graphics programming.

 ## ✨ Features